masalinas/doc-completion-mac/README.md

 ## Description
-Add completion script for a CLI in mac with zsh shell and oh-my-zsh extension
+Add completion script for a CLI in mac with zsh shell and oh-my-zsh extension.
+In our case we will configure Argo CLI completion.

 ## Step 01
-First create the completion zsh script to be used for your CLI like this.
-Argo CLI
+First create the completion zsh script to be used for your CLI like this:

 ```sh
 $ argo completion zsh > argo-workflows.plugin.zsh